 I have lots of video games all the way back to the Atari and an Intellivision, these days I play PS3 and 3DS, but most of all I love emulations of old arcade games.

 I’m a fan of voice acting and I do silly voices when I puppeteer.
-In addition to a regular show at Give Kids The World, I performed at the opening of the Celebration library.
+In addition to my show at Give Kids The World, I performed at the opening of the Celebration library.

 I’ve watched every minute of Star Trek ever produced (though let’s not speak of Star Trek V).
 I enjoy the Star Wars universe (but let’s not speak of Episodes I-III).
 I miss Babylon 5.